Emilia Telese: Boards and advisory groups

 Telese was a Regional Council Member for Arts Council England South East between 2009 and 2014.
 From 2008 to 2011 she was an advisory group member at The European Forum for Fine Art, a Europe-wide forum connected to ELIA, the European League of Institutes of the Arts, with a focus on researching the teaching of professional development for artists.
 She was a national advisory member at Creative Cultural Skills, a Department for Culture, Media and Sport body supporting training for professional development of artists and creative people in the UK, between 2009 and 2011.

 Academic papers

-Telese is a currently a PhD candidate in Cultural Policy at Loughborough University.
+Telese received her PhD in Cultural Policy at Loughborough University in 2021.
 The subjects of Telese's academic papers include artists' spaces and environments, and the interaction between artists and other sectors of the economy: